 Going to Japan to study Japanese is a longer process than you might think, so it’s best you give yourself plenty of time to complete your school and visa applications.

 It’s also important to note that schools will submit your visa application to Japanese immigration, however they must do so on specific dates each year.
 This makes it even more important to plan in advance and to use a service like Go!
 Go!
 Nihon.
-We will ensure you have the right documentation submitted on time so you don’t miss out on your Japan student visa in 2021.
+We will ensure you have the right documentation submitted on time so you don’t miss out on your Japan student visa.

 For more guidance and insight into how you should plan your studies in Japan, read our articles: